x157/x157.github.io/UE5/CommonUI/Annotations/EpicGames-Lyra-Cross-Platform-UI-Development.md

 Published 2022-04-21 by Nick Darnell, Principal Programmer @ Epic Games.

-Unfortunately this was published on Epic's dev site, which does not support annotated links, so you'll have to fast-forward to the interesting spots on your own.

 This deals with Lyra, but focuses on the CommonUI plugin since that is what Epic used in Lyra.